Tuesday, May 31, 2022

 occasions), I sup

-pose, if all told, 5
+pose, if all told, 6

-times, and that’s
+or 7 times, and that’s

-not counting the
+not even counting

-dozen or so that
+or so that I’ve

 stretches made

-for visiting home
+just for visiting

-visits to dad’s fam
+to dad’s old farm.

-ily in detroit grow
+in detroit grow

-ing up, or our vac
+ing up. or our vac

 ation to the nation’s

-capitol in 1976 or to
+capitol in 1976. or to

 california about 5 years

-later. but those 5 full
+later. but those 7 full

 stretches from the at